TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 the shared encoder is only possible if the unimodal encoders generate features from which the shared encoder can extract modality-invariant information, like the semantic content of an image or text.
-If the unimodal encoders are not able to extract high-level features, then neither will the shared encoder be able to extract modality-invariant information, nor will the features be useful in the corresponding unimodal downstream tasks, like for example image classification using the image encoder of the multimodal model.
+If the unimodal encoders are not able to extract high-level features, then neither will the shared encoder be able to extract modality-invariant information, nor will the features be useful in the corresponding unimodal downstream tasks.

 As done in our unimodal experiments, we initialize the image and text encoder using the embeddings, positional encodings, and the first 6 Transformer layers from Data2Vec2 @data2vec2 and BERT @bert, respectively.
 The shared encoder will be initialized